mattsoulanille/convexHullCS310/README.md

 # convexHullCS310
-Various convex hull implementations for CS310 at Brynmawr
+Various convex hull implementations for CS310 at Bryn Mawr College By Matt Soulanille and Daniel Feshbach